 The ECM also monitors the condition of the diesel particulate filter and will alert the operator by way of an indicator in the cab if the filter becomes clogged with carbon.
-When the filter becomes clogged, the ECM will control the regeneration process to clean the filter of particulate matter.
+When the filter becomes clogged, the ECM will control the exhaust system cleaning process to clean the filter of particulate matter.

-Engine Control System Switches And Indicator Lights
+Engine Control System Switches and Indicator Lights